Adidas Continues North American Tear With 31% Sales Growth (OTC:ADDYY)

 Adidas (AG) (OTC: ADDYY) continues its blistering pace of growth in North America.

-The German sportswear brand announced fourth quarter earnings that showed 31 percent growth in the fourth quarter in that region.
-Adidas brand grew sales 27 percent in fiscal 2017, and revenue grew double digits in nearly every geography it operates in.
+The German sportswear brand announced fourth quarter earnings that showed 31 percent sales growth (Adidas and Reebok brand) in the fourth quarter in that region.
+Revenue grew double digits in nearly every geography it operates in.

 "We made great progress toward achieving our mission to be the best sports company in the world," Adidas CEO Kasper Rosted said in a release.
 "Our strategic growth areas - North America, Greater China and Digital Commerce - were the main drivers of our performance."